Grape expectations: This Davie lawmaker really wants muscadine juice in schools

 Both bills require the State Board of Education, local boards of education and charter schools to mandate that all public K-12 schools provide muscadine grape juice.
 Not only would school nutrition and lunch programs have to offer muscadine grape juice, but also vending machines.

-Community colleges and public universities would also be required to offer muscadine grape juice in vending machines.
+Community colleges and public universities would also be required to offer the juice in vending machines.

 During the House floor debate almost two years ago, state Rep. Julie von Haefen, a Wake County Democrat, questioned the popularity of muscadines, saying “grape juice is the least preferred juice among all students in North Carolina.
 If this juice isn’t chosen by students, it will go to waste and the school will not be reimbursed.”